Mark Halsey

-Mark R. Halsey (born 8 July 1961) is an English retired professional football referee who was born in Welwyn Garden City, Hertfordshire, later based in Bolton, Greater Manchester.
+Mark R. Halsey (born 8 July 1961) is an English retired professional football referee who was born in Welwyn Garden City, Hertfordshire, later based in Bolton, Lancashire.
 Halsey primarily refereed in the Premier League from 1999 to 2013 and was on the league's list of Select Group Referees from its creation in 2001 until his retirement.

 His first Premier League appointment was a fixture between Wimbledon and Coventry City in August 1999 and over the course of his professional career he refereed a number of notable matches, including the FA Community Shield in 2007 and the 2008 final of the Football League Cup.

 In 2009 Halsey underwent chemotherapy to treat a cancerous tumour in his throat.
-He returned to refereeing in the top-flight in 2010.
+He returned to refereeing in the top flight in 2010.
 He announced his retirement at the end of the 2012–13 season.

 Career

 Early career

 Halsey spent 12 years playing non-League football as a goalkeeper with teams such as Cambridge City and Hertford Town before he started refereeing in 1989.
 In December 1984 he played one game for Barnet before joining St Albans City.

 Halsey was a National List referee for the Football League from the mid-1990s until 1999.
 He refereed the 1999 Second Division play-off final between Gillingham and Manchester City at Wembley Stadium, which City won 3–1 on penalties (the match having finishing 2–2 after extra time).